-With the advancement of technology we’ve seen an incredible improvement in the process of delivering employee trainings.
-What once consisted mainly of in person demonstrations and paper assessments has evolved to encompass an unlimited range of options.
+With the advancement of technology, we’ve seen an incredible improvement in the process of delivering employee training.
+What once consisted mainly of in-person demonstrations and paper assessments has evolved to encompass an unlimited range of options.
 From virtual classrooms to interactive evaluations, there is no doubt the world of training has become more accessible, diverse, and inclusive than ever before.

 The introduction of LMS software (Learning Management Systems) completely changed the game in terms of efficiency and accountability in employee development.
-It became easier to create, organize, and assign trainings, materials and assessments to large groups of employees at once.
+It became easier to create, organize, and assign training, materials, and assessments to large groups of employees at once.
 Tracking and monitoring employee progress also became much easier with the ability to view data in one place.
-The capability to automate and centralize all training related information gave HR and managers more flexibility and free time to focus on other job responsibilities.
+The capability to automate and centralize all training-related information gave HR and managers more flexibility and free time to focus on other job responsibilities.
 It allowed organizations to account for a wider variety of learning styles and train employees how they want to learn best.

 What it Means to Be Competent Vs. Being Trained

 In recent years, the idea of competency management has become increasingly popular in various industries.
-According to Peter Holtmann, “Competency is best described as the demonstration of acquired skills against an expected outcome.”
+According to business excellence consultant Peter Holtmann, “Competency is best described as the demonstration of acquired skills against an expected outcome.”
 The difference between being trained and being competent is that a competent employee has completed a set of requirements and can perform to expectations in the field consistently.
 Typically, a trained employee has only completed one component of a potential competency model.
-In another article we outline how competency management improves Learning Management System trainings.
-That is not to say all trained employees are incompetent, but it is far more difficult to track and prove competence based solely on trainings.
+In another article, we outline how competency management improves Learning Management System training.
+That is not to say all trained employees are incompetent, but it is far more difficult to track and prove competence based solely on training.

 The Price of Incompetence